-Reminder: The dots you marked earlier should line together.
+Reminder: The dots you marked earlier should line up.

 Step 8.
 Fold the Top Edge

-You can fold the top edge either a square or an angle to form a triangle.
-Just make sure the angles line up evenly.
+You can fold the top edge, either into a square or at an angle to form a triangle.
+Make sure the angles line up evenly.

 Step 9.
 Sew the Short Side